-My fiance knew I was ill, but I told him to go on to work.
+My boyfriend knew I was ill, but I told him to go on to work.
 He was in the middle of a training class that he could not miss.
 Initially I didn’t feel my situation was life-threatening.
 He took the little one to daycare and ensured Jack was on the bus.
 I called my oldest, who was sleeping upstairs, and asked him to take me to the ER.
 He got up immediately and came downstairs.
 He was low on gas and wanted to go fill up beforehand, so that we wouldn’t have to stop on the way.
 He left in a hurry and I attempted to get dressed.

 I couldn’t move.
 I couldn’t even stand.
 I knew I was in serious trouble, so I called 911.
 I didn’t know if it was a heart attack, as I had a feeling of pressure in my chest, but I knew something was terribly wrong.
 The 911 operator was kind and stayed on the line until EMS arrived.
 My son got back home right as they pulled up and guided them into my bedroom.
 My breathing was labored and shallow.
 I felt like I would pass out at any moment, but I knew I needed to stay alert to answer questions.